 It’s also essential to use analytics to determine how well your agents are doing.
 Call analytics are used to determine how well your agents are doing.
 Agents that are experiencing a decline in performance can have their skills sharpened with refresher training.
 Those that are doing well should be recognized and rewarded for their achievements.
 When high performance is rewarded, this boosts morale.

 Customers don’t like to be kept waiting.
 They’re likely frustrated in the first place, and now they have to wait to get help.
 In fact, 69% of customers said they were on hold for too long when contacting a contact center.
 Let customers know how long the average wait time is, and provide the option for them to receive a call if it’s too long.

-An IVR can be customized to automatically detect a past caller.
-Allowing for a customer to navigate the system, and state their issue will allow it to be prioritized properly.
-Have they called before with an urgent issue?
+An IVR can be customized to detect a past caller automatically.
+Allowing for a customer to navigate the system, and state their issue will enable it to be appropriately prioritized.
+Have they called before with an urgent problem?
 This information can be sent to one of your best agents ahead of time.
-This allows them to know how to best serve a customer’s needs. recall the customer history, greet them by names, and create an overall personable experience.
+This allows them to know how to serve a customer’s needs best.
+Recall the customer history, greet them by names, and create an overall personable experience.

 Stay Up To Date On Technology

-When it comes to choosing a contact center to help your customers, a cloud-based solution can help your business do more for less.
+When it comes to choosing a contact center to help your customers, a cloud-based solution helps your business do more for less.
 Cloud-based contact centers are hosted online and can be accessed via the internet.
-This allows for a minimal amount of hardware to fully run a contact center.
-Furthermore, cloud-based contact centers allow for a greater about of uptime.
+This allows for a minimal amount of hardware to adequately run a contact center.
+Furthermore, cloud-based contact centers allow for a more significant amount of uptime.

 A study by DMG Consulting found that more than 62% of organizations use some form of cloud solutions for their contact centers.
 Among the companies that currently don’t, 42% of those are considering moving to the cloud soon.